Jerome Davis (bull rider): Personal life

-Davis and his fiancée Tiffany Brady were scheduled to be married in April of 1998.
+Davis and his fiancée Tiffany Brady were scheduled to be married in May of 1998.
 However, as a result of Davis' injury, the wedding was postponed and they were eventually married on October 17, 1998.

 Post-career

 Since the end of his bull riding career, Davis and his wife Tiffany have raised bucking bulls on the Davis Rodeo Ranch in Archdale, North Carolina, and haul them to several PBR events each year.
 They also put on several events at the Davis Rodeo Ranch Arena every year, including the PBR-sanctioned Jerome Davis Invitational, which has been held yearly since 1999.
 It did not take place in 2020 due to the COVID-19 pandemic, but returned in 2021.

 In 2022, Davis became the head coach of the Carolina Cowboys; one of eight founding teams in the PBR Team Series, which debuted that year and runs from the summer to autumn.
 It concludes with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.
+Tiffany is the team's assistant general manager.
 The Cowboys won the fifth event of the 2022 PBR Team Series season at Gambler Days in Austin, Texas; the hometown event of rival team, the Austin Gamblers.
 The Cowboys were eliminated after the second day of the inaugural Team Series Championship.

 In 2023, the Carolina Cowboys were eliminated after the first day of the Team Series Championship.

 In 2024, the Carolina Cowboys finished in second place during the Team Series regular season.
 As a result, both them and regular-season champions, the Kansas City Outlaws, received a first-round bye and automatically qualified for the second day of the Team Series Championship.
 At the Team Series Championship, the Cowboys succeeded in making it to the final round against the Austin Gamblers.
 The Gamblers ended up defeating the Cowboys to win the 2024 PBR Team Series Championship title.

 In April 2025, the Carolina Cowboys defeated the Nashville Stampede to win the PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in Sioux Falls, South Dakota.

 At the 2025 Team Series Championship, the Carolina Cowboys succeeded in making it to the final round for the second season in a row, only now against the Missouri Thunder.
 The Cowboys defeated the Thunder to win the 2025 PBR Team Series Championship title.

+In March 2026, the Carolina Cowboys defeated the Nashville Stampede to win the Monster Energy Team Challenge at the UTB event in Indianapolis, Indiana.

 Honors

 In 1998, Davis was inducted into the PBR Ring of Honor.

 In 2018, he was inducted into the Bull Riding Hall of Fame.

 In 2023, he was ranked No. 8 on the list of the top 30 bull riders in PBR history.

+He was honored as Coach of the Year for the PBR Teams Series in 2025.

+In 2026, he was inducted into the ProRodeo Hall of Fame.